 tl;dr

-Then you waste weeks trying to build these integrations, neglecting the research that sets you apart, by which time said product has changed their API so you’re back to square one.
+Cue weeks spent building these product integrations, neglecting the research that sets you apart, at the end of which the product you’re building and integration to has changed their API so you’re back to square one, and so the cycle continues.

 STIX as a data format for your intel